 The Student Docents are an official UVA student organization operating under the supervision of The Fralin’s education department.
 Interested students are encouraged to apply by the spring of their second year in order to have at least one full year as an active docent after completing the training course.
 Rising fourth years will only be accepted to the program if they are planning to stay on for graduate study.
 Applications are reviewed by the Manager of Docent & Teacher Programs and a committee of student docents.

 Docent Training Course

 The selections cycle is over for the Fall 2023 Training Course.
 Applications will go live in late September/Early October for the Spring 2024 Training Course.
 Students who wish to become docents can find more information by contacting the Manager of Docent & Teacher Programs by email with questions.

 Continuing education for student docents

-After their initial training period, docents receive ongoing education from education staff, curators, and guest speakers on special exhibitions and the permanent collection.
-As a group, docents occasionally take field trips to other museums.
-Some docents also attend regional and national docent education conferences.
+After their initial training period, student docents attend weekly education meetings that include workshops and lectures by education staff, curators, and guest speakers on special exhibitions and the permanent collection.
+As a group, docents take annual field trips to other museums.